AbdullinGimran/AbdullinGimran/README.md

 - 👋 Hi, I’m Gimran Abdullin
-- 😔 I've never touched a woman
+- 😔 Not LGM yet
 - 🤩 Getting ready for the ROI Summer Camp